 The team conducted field experiments in Tucson, Arizona, in which a single autonomous vehicle circled a track continuously with at least 20 other human-driven cars.
 Under normal circumstances, human drivers naturally create stop-and-go traffic, even in the absence of bottlenecks, lane changes, merges or other disruptions, Work said.
 This phenomenon is called the "phantom traffic jam."
 Researchers found that by controlling the pace of the autonomous car in the study, they were able to smooth out the traffic flow for all the cars.
 For the first time, researchers demonstrated experimentally that even a small percentage of such vehicles can have a significant impact on the road, eliminating waves and reducing the total fuel consumption by up to 40 percent.
 Moreover, the researchers found that conceptually simple and easy to implement control strategies can achieve the goal.

-|How NOT to Make a U-Turn in Naples|
+|How to drive a Hummer in Iraq|

 |Google Map Shows You the Most Photographed Areas of the World|